Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/creating-an-addon.md

 ---
-title:Creating an Addon Project description:A guide for creating a project with New Horizons support
+title: Creating an Addon Project
+description: A guide for creating a project with New Horizons support
 ---

 If you want to create a New Horizons project, you have a few options, depending on your use case.